zicklag/docs-1/docs/extensions/introduction.md

+---
+description: An introduction to custom Extensions in Directus.
+readTime: 12 minutes
+---

 # Extensions

 > In addition to being highly customizable, Directus has been architected to be completely modular and extensible.
 This